Adam Air: Flight 172

-On 21 February 2007 Flight 172, an Adam Air Boeing 737-300 aircraft flying from Jakarta to Surabaya with registration PK-KKV (c/n 27284), had a hard landing at Juanda International Airport.
+On 21 February 2007, Adam Air Flight 172, a Boeing 737-300 aircraft flying from Jakarta to Surabaya with registration PK-KKV (c/n 27284), had a hard landing at Juanda International Airport.
 The incident caused the fuselage of the plane to crack and bend at the middle, with the tail of the plane drooping towards the ground.
 There were no reports of serious injuries from the incident.
 Subsequent flights to the airport were diverted to alternate airports.
 As a result, six Adam Air 737s were grounded awaiting safety checks, but five of these were then put back in regular service.
 Adam Air described this as "harsh punishment" for an accident it blamed on poor weather conditions, but Vice President Jusuf Kalla has said that all Boeing 737-300s should be checked.

 Flight 292

-On 10 March 2008, an Adam Air Boeing 737-400 aircraft flying from Jakarta to Batam with registration PK-KKT (c/n 24353), skidded 75 m off the end of the runway while landing in Batam.
-All passengers survived, with two passengers treated for shock.
+On 10 March 2008, Adam Air Flight 292, a Boeing 737-400 registered as PK-KKT, flying from Jakarta to Batam, skidded 75 m off the end of the runway while landing in Batam.
+All 171 passengers and 6 crew members survived, with two passengers treated for shock.
 The plane sustained damage to one wing and was ultimately written off by its lessor.
 This accident contributed to the airline's demise, just eight days later, and the formal revocation of its AOC three months later.
 The incident also illustrated that crew were not trained correctly on evacuation procedures.
 In particular, during the evacuation of this aircraft no slides were deployed to allow the passengers off the aircraft.